 Below are some stats:

-Since user must subscribe and give specific permission to receive push notifications, it attracts real audience and traffic.
+Since the user must subscribe and give specific permission to receive push notifications, it attracts real audience and traffic.

 Worldwide reach of over 300,000,000 users of desktop, mobile or tablet

-Push Ads are delivered even if the subscribers are not actively use their device – and that’s the first thing they will see when they are back!
+Push Ads are delivered even if the subscribers are not actively using their device – and that’s the first thing they will see when they are back!
 This brings amazing efficiency for every Push campaign

 Highly-engaged users bring higher click rate and exceptional conversion rate comparing to standard ad formats